This Dating Coach Says It’s Time To Dump Valentine’s Day

 Plus, the standard dinner date with flowers is starting to feel kind of stale.
 Eating out used to be a rare treat for couples, but our culture today has made eating at restaurants something we do much more frequently, to the point where there’s no longer a feeling of novelty.

 Our culture has developed more daring ways to entertain ourselves too.
-Rock climbing, trampolines, and even free falling has moved to indoor centers where we can chase ever increasing adrenaline rushes.
+Rock climbing, trampolines, and even free falling have moved to indoor centers where we can chase ever-increasing adrenaline rushes.
 So why choose boring dinners when for the same amount of money you can jack up your emotions and leave feeling like you stepped outside your box?

 The thing is, doing the same routine year after year without changing the reason why is killing the good feelings you’re chasing after on those Valentine’s Day dates.
 Those first few Valentine’s felt meaningful because they were signs that your relationship was enduring the test of time.
 But a number of them are behind you it’s time to apply a deeper significance if you’re going to keep celebrating that particular date.

-Ladies I assure you, if he’s not jumping all over the idea of making this day special it’s because he’s getting bored of the cycle of negative feelings associated to Valentine’s Day.
 Women feel men should have gotten the message loud and clear by now that THIS is the day he surprises her with her deepest hopes.
-Unfortunately men are avoiding the message, and if you’re quietly hoping or subtly hinting, he’s likely not picking up the cues.
+Unfortunately, men are avoiding the message, and if you’re quietly hoping or subtly hinting, he’s likely not picking up the cues.
 Predictably, his stress of wanting to please you but not meeting your expectations, along with your feelings of hope followed by disappointment, create a negative spin around that one day that lasts well before, and after it.